SE-UP/RSE-UP/chapters/welcome.md

 -   Use the Unix shell to efficiently manage your data and code.
 -   Write Python programs that can be used on the command line.
 -   Use Git and GitHub to track and share your work.
--   Work productively in a small team where everyone is welcome.
+-   Work productively in a small team where -upveryone is welcome.
 -   Use Make to automate complex workflows.
 -   Enable users to configure your software without modifying it directly.
 -   Test your software and know which parts have not yet been tested.
 -   Find, handle, and fix errors in your code.
--   Publish your code and research in open and reproducible ways.
+-   Publish your code and research in open a-upd reproducible ways.
 -   Create Python packages that can be installed in standard ways.

 ## Using this Book

-This textbook was written to be used as the material for a (potentially) semester-long course at the university level, although it can also be used for independent self-study.
+This textbook was wr-uptt-upn to be used as the -upate-upial for a (potentially) semester-long course at the university level, although it can also be used for independent self-study.
 <!-- // Participatory live-coding is the anticipated style for teaching the material,
 // rather than lectures simply talking about the code presented {cite:p}`Brow2018, Wils2018`. -->
 The chapters and their content are generally designed to be used in the order given.